First Quantum Provides Notice of Annual General Meeting of Shareholders and Filing of Annual Disclosure Documents

-/EIN News/ -- TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- First Quantum Minerals Ltd. (“First Quantum” or the “Company”) (TSX: FM) provides notice that the Annual General Meeting of shareholders of the Company will take place on May 4, 2023 at 9:00 am (EDT) online via audio webcast through the Company’s website (www.first-quantum.com) or directly at https://meetnow.global/MACJHA9.
+TORONTO, March 28, 2023 (GLOBE NEWSWIRE) -- First Quantum Minerals Ltd. ("First Quantum" or the "Company") FM provides notice that the Annual General Meeting of shareholders of the Company will take place on May 4, 2023 at 9:00 am (EDT) online via audio webcast through the Company's website (www.first-quantum.com) or directly at https://meetnow.global/MACJHA9.

 ANNUAL DISCLOSURE DOCUMENTS